2004 Season

 Towson left the Patriot League to go to the Atlantic 10 Conference.
 Florida A&M (MEAC), Florida Atlantic (I-AA independent), and Florida International (I-AA independent) all began a move up to the I-A level and were classified as I-AA independents for the season.

 Florida A&M actually attempted to move up from I-AA to I-A starting with the 2003 season, but they played a typical I-AA schedule.
 In 2004, they had a mixed schedule of I-A and I-AA teams as they were set on completing the move.
 Interestingly, the NCAA Handbook does not have them as leaving I-AA for the 2004 season.
+The Rattlers present a difficult case as to whether they should be included as I-A or I-AA for 2004 due to the circumstances and abrupt turnaround back to I-AA.
+We opted to include Florida A&M as I-AA for 2004 because they began the transition process.

-Florida Atlantic is another curious case as the NCAA Handbook has its last I-AA season in 2004.
+Florida Atlantic is another curious case as the NCAA Handbook had its last I-AA season in 2004.
 However, the NCAA also has FAU listed as in transition from I-AA to I-A on their list of I-AA/FCS upsets.
 Complicating the issue further is that FAU’s schedule for 2004 had six I-A opponents (up to 8 if you count Florida A&M and Florida International as I-A opponents).

 Florida International was in the same boat as FAU.
 They were in the process of moving up from I-AA to I-A and both were headed for the Sun Belt Conference.
 FIU played a 10-game schedule with only three I-A teams (5 if you count FAMU and FAU) though the Panthers are listed on the NCAA Handbook through the 2005 season.
 We chose to include FAU and FIU as I-AA teams along with FAMU.